 Yes.
 While there is never a guarantee that you’ll be successful, many judges are taking coronavirus into account when it comes to meeting the substantial change in circumstances requirement needed to modify a child custody order.
 If your child has a health issue, such as asthma, that places him or her into a high risk category, you may have better odds at obtaining temporary full custody.
 The court always focusses on what’s in the best interest of your child when making these decisions.

-Because we’re living in uncertain times, there are financial and custodial questions that are going to come up regularly that could never have been predicted.
+Because we’re living in uncertain times, there are financial and custodial questions that may come up that could never have been predicted.
 Tom Holland is here to help you find creative solutions to all of your new family court legal hurdles.
-The caring staff at Holland Law, LLC is available to discuss a potential child support or child custody complication you are having in York, Lancaster, or Chester County.
-To schedule your consultation in either my Fort Mill office on Gold Hill Road, or in my Rock Hill office on Oakland Avenue, please call 803-219-2630, or I invite you to reach out to me through my contact page.
+The caring staff at Holland Law, LLC is available to discuss potential child support or child custody complications you may have in York, Lancaster, or Chester County.
+To schedule your consultation in either my Fort Mill office on Gold Hill Road, or in my Rock Hill office on Oakland Avenue, please call 803-219-2630.
+I also invite you to reach out to me through my contact page.

 Tom Holland previously served as the General Counsel for the Lancaster County Sheriff’s Office, the City Solicitor for the City of Lancaster, and as a Special Assistant United States Attorney for the Sixth Circuit Solicitor’s Office.
 He is a single father, and through his own divorce gained valuable insight he now uses to represent Fort Mill and Rock Hill, SC families with the best representation.
 Learn more about Tom Holland.